jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         so a check every 12 months will be adequate to prevent diseases, detect and treat incipient lesions and maintain healthy mouth, teeth and gums.
-However, for some people with pre-existing pathologies, extensive oral rehabilitations, dental implants, orthodontic treatments or bad habits, a higher frequency may be necessary, which can range between 2 and 4 times a year.
+However, for some people with pre-existing pathologies, extensive oral rehabilitations, dental implants, orthodontic treatments or bad habits; a higher frequency may be necessary, which can range between 2 and 4 times a year.
 A typical case is that of those patients who suffer from gingivitis or chronic periodontitis, and who usually require permanent periodontal support therapy.</p>\n"